microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointDeviceImage.md

 ```

 ### -OSBuildNumber
-The image's OS build version.
+The OS build version of the image.
-For example: 1909.
+For example, 1909.

 ```yaml
 Type: System.String